gbateson/moodle-datafield_constant/README.txt

    The Constant database field allows the specification of an uneditable field value that does not change wherever it appears in the current Darabase activity.

+   If the "Auto-increment" box is checked, the value is automatically assigned to new records and then incremented by one.
+Thus, each record is assigned a unique number.
+   Auto-increment values are displayed according to the "Print format" setting, which is a format string for the PHP "sprintf" function, e.g. %04d pads the number with zeroes on the left so that it is four-digits wide.
+1 => 0001, 2 => 0002, and so on.

+   For full details see: http://php.net/manual/en/function.sprintf.php

 =================================================
 To INSTALL this plugin
 =================================================